525th Air Defense Group: Cold War

 The group was reconstituted, redesignated as the 525th Air Defense Group, and activated during the Cold War at New Castle County Airport in 1953 with responsibility for air defense of Mid-Atlantic region of the United States.
 The group was assigned the 96th Fighter-Interceptor Squadron (FIS), which was already stationed at New Castle, and flying Lockheed F-94 Starfires as its operational component.
 The 96th FIS had been assigned directly to the 4710th Defense Wing.
-The group also replaced 82nd Air Base Squadron as USAF host organization at New Castle County Airport.
+The group also replaced the 82nd Air Base Squadron as USAF host organization at New Castle County Airport.
 It was assigned three squadrons to perform its support responsibilities.

-One month after the group was activated, the 332d FIS, flying later model "Starfires" armed with Mighty Mouse Rockets rather than cannons, was activated as the group's second operational squadron.
+One month after the group was activated, the 332d Fighter-Interceptor Squadron, flying later model Starfires armed with Mighty Mouse Rockets rather than cannons, was activated as the group's second operational squadron.
 In July 1953 the 96th FIS upgraded to the newer model "Starfires" as well.
 The 525th was inactivated and replaced by the 82d Fighter Group (Air Defense) as part of Air Defense Command's Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
 The group was disbanded once again in 1984.